GabIsAwesome/accountfile-generator/README.md

 # Try it out at https://gbtptc.isledelfino.net
 # Account.dat Value Generator
-Tries to generate VALID values for the account.dat on what the website used to generate before they removed the option to get your files from the Pretendo website.
+Tries to generate VALID values for the account.dat on what the Pretendo website used to generate before they removed the option to get your files from it.
+For Cemu only
 ### YOU STILL NEED A VALID OTP.BIN AND A SEEPROM.BIN FILE TO CONNECT.
 I CAN'T GENERATE THESE, BUT THIS SHOULD BE ENOUGH IF YOU ALREADY HAVE THESE.
 # What values are being returned properly
 - [x] PID